parthvshah/OTD-Internship-Task/README.md

 ```

 To find information about a zero stop route, we query the particular row with the source stop.
 We check if the column corresponding to the destination is not ```-1```.
 This gives us a zero stop route.
-To find information about a one stop route, we query a particular row with the source stop.
-We then check sequentially for a route that have the destination stop.
-These source, destination pairs of routes can be used to find the sequence of stops required for transit.
-This is achieved by iterating through the two obtained routes and looking for a common stop.
-Then a sequence of stops is built on each route.
+To find information about a one stop route, all possible combinations of routes which have source stop in one route, destination stop in another and with one common stop are generated.
+This is obtained by iterating through the routes to find combinations and then the stops to find a common stop for each combination.
+THis gives us a one stop route.

 ## Run
 To run the flask server: